Transgender Working People

 Union contracts with non-discrimination clauses that include gender identity and expression are still advised because there are issues that aren’t explicitly addressed in federal law, but every union is now obligated to protect their transgender members from discrimination.
 Unions still have space to lead in this fight.
 Everything from healthcare that includes gender conformation surgery to establishing trans and non-binary inclusive restrooms as a workplace safety concern are issues where unions can show leadership.

 There are hundreds of ways that transgender people are discriminated against at work.
 Here are just a few:

-- Being fired: In 33 states, it is perfectly legal to fire a transgender worker for their gender identity or expression in more than half the country.
+- Being fired: Until June 2020, it was perfectly legal to fire a transgender worker for their gender identity or expression in more than half the country.

 - Hiring & promotions: The unemployment rate in the transgender population is over 15% and many more face repeated and pervasive discrimination in hiring and promotions.

 - Unsafe or inaccessible bathrooms: Reasonable access to a restroom is a workplace safety and health concern.
 For transgender workers, entering a restroom in public or at work can be a terrifying experience.